Muhammad Yunus: Chief Adviser of Bangladesh (2024–2026)

-In his capacity as Chief Adviser of Bangladesh's interim government, Muhammad Yunus has taken initiatives to enhance the country's digital infrastructure and support inclusive economic growth.
 In March 2025, Yunus announced that Bangladesh would finalize a commercial agreement with SpaceX's Starlink within three months.
 The initiative aims to deliver reliable satellite internet across the nation and prevent political disruptions from leading to internet blackouts, as happened in the past.
 Yunus emphasized that satellite internet through Starlink would allow broader access to education, health services, and entrepreneurship, especially in rural and underserved regions.
 He also expressed interest in collaborating with Elon Musk to unlock Bangladesh's potential through digital innovation.

-Muhammad Yunus with his daughter Dina Yunus at a reception hosted by U.S. President Donald Trump and First Lady Melania Trump in New York, 27 September 2025.
+Chief Adviser Muhammad Yunus with his daughter Dina Yunus at a reception hosted by U.S. President Donald Trump and First Lady Melania Trump in New York, 27 September 2025.